DamoM73/lego-spike-tutorials/02_hub_output.md

 To explore all Pybricks' features check the **[Pybricks documentaion](https://docs.pybricks.com/en/stable/index.html)**.
 This can also be seen in the right-hand panel of the Pybricks IDE.
 ```

-The Spike Prime Hub has many features that can be used to produce output for the robot.
+The Spike Prime Hub has three features that can be used to produce output for the robot:

+- Hub status light
+- The light matrix
+- A speaker

 ```{admonition} Output and Input
 :class: note